lunaxlam/luna-lam-lyft-mini-app/readme.md

 * [Installation](https://github.com/lunaxlam/luna-lam-lyft-mini-app#installation)

 ## **Summary**
 *Luna Lam's String Cuttery* enables users to enter a desired string into a form.
-The form data is sent as a POST request to a specified route, which returns a JSON object of with the key "return_string" and a string that contains every third-letter of the original string.
+The form data is sent as a POST request to a specified route, which returns a JSON object with the key "return_string" and a string that contains every third-letter of the original string.

 ## **Tech Stack**
 Backend: Flask, Python<br />